Gokhulraj6200/ROS1_CI_Jenkins/README.md

 ##### Note:

--Both the projects start the same docker image and so the same test, this is just to experiment and learn new plugins available.
+- Both the projects start the same docker image and so the same test, this is just to experiment and learn new plugins available.

 #### Build CI Test by commit trigger request

--we can automate the build process whenever we modify and commit changes to the github account.
+- we can automate the build process whenever we modify and commit changes to the github account.
--Create a pull request and and once the changes are made then we can see the project is build.
+- Create a pull request and and once the changes are made then we can see the project is build.
--we can also confirm it by navigating to console output and check that the build has been triggered with SCM.
+- we can also confirm it by navigating to console output and check that the build has been triggered with SCM.

 ##### Note:

--this method takes time to build the project
+- this method takes time to build the project